ddnexus/pagy/docs/resources/stylesheet.md

 !!!
 Notice

-- The stylesheet target the disabled `a` tags by using the `pagy a:not([href])` selector
+- The stylesheet targets the disabled `a` tags using the `pagy a:not([href])` selector.
 - You can make the `gap` look like the other pages by removing the `:not(.gap)`
 - You can target the previous and next links by using `pagy a:first-child` and `pagy a:last-child` pseudo classes

 !!!

 !!!success

-You can totally transform the stylesheet below by just editing the content inside the curly brackets, usually leaving the rest untouched.
+You can easily transform the stylesheet below by editing the content inside the curly brackets, usually leaving the rest untouched. everything else untouched.
 !!!

 +++ pagy.scss